 Looking for a gluten-free college to fit your needs?

-There are steps to take, homework to complete and questions to ask.
-Doing so, you can find your safe place to live gluten-free on campus.
+There are steps to take, homework to complete, and questions to ask.
+By doing so, you can find your safe place to live gluten-free on campus.

 As my oldest child gets set to start her senior year, I am pondering the tremendous growth she has achieved over these past few years in High School.
 Honestly, this is not a year I have been looking forward to as I cannot even imagine our household without her.
 Sending her off to college will be exciting yet bittersweet.
 I know it will be time to let her step out on her own.